vijayabme/Pewlett-Hackard-Analysis/README.md

 ## Summary
 - There are a total of 90,398 roles that need to be filled, 2 of them being managers.
 - There are a total of 1550 employees available for the mentorship program.
 - The split among the different titles is shown below in the picture.
 The results are obtained from the database by adding a query to count the unique titles and arranging the counts in descending order.
+Majority of the titles available for mentoring are senior staff and engineers.
 ![image](https://github.com/vijayabme/Pewlett-Hackard-Analysis/blob/main/data/mentorship_titles.png)